sl-sh-dev/sl-sh/README.md

 ## Tasks
 - [ ] file-io and idiomatic file iteration in sl-sh
-- [ ] better error-reporting and debugging.
+- [ ] better error reporting and debugging
-- [ ] benchmarks.
+- [ ] benchmarks
-- [ ] better maths.
+- [ ] better maths
+- [ ] regular expressions
-- [ ] add better documentation about some of the useful shell features implemented in sl-sh and goodies inherited from liner.
+- [ ] add better documentation about some of the useful shell features implemented in sl-sh and goodies inherited from liner

 ## Examples
 Currently sparse but if you grep lisp/ and contrib/ for a form you want an example of you will probably find one.